 James Wildman of the Animal Rights Foundation of Florida opens his talk to a group of people at Sublime Restaurant in Fort Lauderdale with the premise behind The Matrix.
 For those who aren’t familiar with The Matrix, The main character Neo, played by Keanu Reeves, is presented with two pills: a blue pill or a red pill.
 If he takes the blue pill, he’ll go to sleep and the next day it will be like nothing happened; he can go back to his normal life.
 If he takes the red pill, he’ll finally learn the truth.
 “I’m here today to give you that red pill,” Wildman says.
 Combining humor, brilliant insights, and hard-hitting truths, Wildman delivers a dynamic and riveting presentation.
 As one of the most viral YouTube videos on animal rights, this speech has catalyzed an awakening for viewers around the world, converting many to veganism overnight.

 “I heard the screams of my dying father as his body was ravaged by the cancer that was killing him and I realized I’d heard those screams before: in the slaughterhouse, their eyes stabbed out and their tendons slashed, on the cattle ships to the middle east, and the dying mother wale as a harpoon explodes in her brain as she calls out to her calf.
 Their cries were the cries of my father.”
-Thus begins former Citibank executive Philip Wollen’s electrifying speech for the debate Why Animals Should Be off the Menu.
+This is how former Citibank executive Philip Wollen begins his electrifying speech for the debate Why Animals Should Be off the Menu.
 Short, incisive, and moving, Wollen’s speech gives a simultaneously sweeping and compact summary of the social, economic, moral, philosophical, health, and environmental problems caused by killing animals for food.

 Author of the amazingly profound book The World Peace Diet – which many, including myself, consider to be the most important book of the 21st century (if not ever) – Dr. Will Tuttle speaks with kindness, compassion, and wisdom about the sacredness of food.
 We learn that our food choices have a ripple effect that impacts the entire world, triggering a chain reaction of karma that may just boomerang right back to us.